liaoyuan-io/react-native-multiple-image-picker/README.md

 ## Known Issues

-Currently, [RxGalleryFinal](https://github.com/FinalTeam/RxGalleryFinal) is still in a **pre-release** stage and is **NOT READY for production** yet.
+- Currently, [RxGalleryFinal](https://github.com/FinalTeam/RxGalleryFinal) is still in a **pre-release** stage and is **NOT READY for production** yet.
 Image previews are not presented in correct aspect ratios.
+- The `master` branch is still using the old React Native import path.
+If you has upgrade to React Native 0.40+ , please use `rn40` branch instead.

 ## Install